Head down to these 34 restaurants and hawker stalls awarded the Bib Gourmand in Singapore’s inaugural MICHELIN Guide.

 Long Phung Vietnamese Restaurant

 Lovers of Vietnamese fare, hit up Long Phung.
 This no-frills east-side haunt puts out authentic Vietnamese dishes such as belly-warming pho (chicken and beef are available), and sides like fried spring rolls, grilled quail, and garlic cockles.
-Long Phung opens till late (12 midnight) so you might want to drop by for late night supper – one that will surely hit the spot.
+Long Phung opens until 10.30pm.

-Unlike other kopitiams (open-air coffee shops) you see in Singapore, Salute houses food stalls that feature an array of Western delights, all tagged at prices that won't break the bank.
-Instead of chicken rice and prawn noodles, here you'll find highlights like German pork knuckle from Stew Küche, duck confit from Immanuel French Kitchen, chicken wings from Two Wings, and grilled mackerel from Sea Salt.
+Unlike other kopitiam (local coffeeshops) you see in Singapore, Salute houses food stalls that feature an array of Western delights, all tagged at prices that won't break the bank.
+Instead of chicken rice and prawn noodles, here, you'll find highlights like German pork knuckle from Stew Küche, duck confit from Immanuel French Kitchen, chicken wings from Two Wings, and grilled mackerel from Sea Salt.

 The Good Beer Company

-There’s nothing like enjoying local food with a bottle of ice cold beer.
+There’s nothing like enjoying local food with a bottle of ice-cold beer.
 The Good Beer Company is a craft beer and cider stall that offers over 50 more-than-reasonably priced labels for you to choose from.
-The selection changes often, so it’d be wise to follow them on Facebook or call ahead to check if they have your favourite tipple in stock.
+The selection changes often, so it’d be wise to follow the stall on Facebook or call ahead to check if it has your favourite tipple in stock.
 Pair your brew of choice with dishes like satay (grilled skewered meat) and chicken wings from nearby stalls.

 With all those options in different ’hoods all over the city, you can now enjoy a scrumptious feast without hurting your wallet!
 For more options, check out this Burpple guide to affordable and good food in Singapore.